kossiitkgp/docs/events/lightning-talks.md

-# Lightning Talks
+# Lightning Talks(LT)

-## What is LT?
+## What is Lightning Talks?
 - An event where CTMs present about a topic chosen by them, be it tech-related or not.
-- Each presentation should be of around 15 min
+- Each presentation should be of around 15 min.

 ## Purpose of the Event
-- To motivate CTMs to enhance their speaking and presentation skills (After all, they would be the ones conducting upcoming workshops)
+- To motivate CTMs to enhance their speaking and presentation skills (as they would be the ones conducting upcoming workshops).
 - To encourage healthy discussion among CTMs.

 ## Before the Event